 Check out Youth Night!

 Each year, dozens of area youth hockey teams take advantage of evening “youth ice-time” on a USPHC rink to conduct friendly pick-up games under the lights!
 It’s a great chance to experience hockey purity — no referees, no rigid rules, and competition among friends and teammates.
-This year Youth Night is on Wednesday, January 24 and games run 5:30-9 PM.
+This year Youth Night is on Wednesday, January 22 and 3 sessions are offered beginning at 5:30 PM.

 Bring your own skates!